5North/sopra-fs25-group-22-server/README.md

 New contributions pushed to the main branch are continuously integrated and continuously deployed to Google Engine using GitHub actions.

-Code releases are done at the end of each sprint by manually creating a GitHub release with a new tag.
+Releases are done at the end of each sprint by manually creating a GitHub release with a new tag.

 <h2 id="roadmap">🚀 Roadmap</h2>